SABR Digital Library: The Miracle Braves of 1914: Boston's Original Worst-to-First World Series Champions

 - E-book: Click here to purchase the e-book version of The Miracle Braves of 1914 for $9.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of The Miracle Braves of 1914 for $19.95 (plus shipping) from Createspace.
+- Paperback: Get the paperback edition of The Miracle Braves of 1914 from the SABR Store ($30.99 includes shipping/tax).

 - Read 1914 Braves bios online: Biographies from this book can now be read online by clicking here.